Living costs in retirement

 Everybody's circumstances are different, but the key consideration for most people when they think about retiring will come down to factors such as:

-- if you plan to phase your retirement by working part-time
+• if you plan to transition into your retirement by working part-time

 How much will you need?

-Using independent research carried out by Loughborough University on behalf of the Pensions and Lifetime Savings Association, these living standards provide a benchmark level of annual income to show what life in retirement could look like for you.
+Based on research by Loughborough University, for the Pensions and Lifetime Savings Association, these living standards show what your annual income in retirement could look like.

 Inflation

-However, there are steps you can take to protect any income you may be taking from your pension.
+However, there are steps you can take to protect any income you take from your pension.
 Some retirement products offer some degree of protection from inflation.
-And you don't have to take all your pension - you can keep some invested, so that it can continue to grow.
+And you don't have to take all your pension - you can keep some invested, so that it can potentially grow.

 State Pension